 Childhood injuries can seem random, senseless, and incomprehensible.
-At the Center for Injury Research and Prevention (CIRP), our engineers are pinpointing and assessing the causes of these injuries to reduce the likelihood of recurrence.
+At the Center for Injury Research and Prevention (CIRP), our biomedical engineering researchers are pinpointing and assessing the causes of these injuries to reduce the likelihood of recurrence.
 The goal of our scientists is to translate field data and laboratory testing into improved products for children.

 Following deliberate identification of issues through the Center's surveillance methods, engineers translate real-world data into computer models and laboratory tests that simulate real world injury events so that additional scenarios can be explored.
 The end result is industry-relevant information and increased clinical knowledge.

 There are three dimensions to the Center’s Engineering approach:

 - Human Factors Engineering involves the study of factors and development of tools that facilitate the human interaction with systems in a safe and efficient way.

 - Pediatric Biomechanics Research provides quantitative data on how children respond to forces and accelerations experienced in injury- causing events, such as motor vehicle crashes.

 - Computational Modeling involves CIRP’s computational engineers creating multidimensional computer models that replicate a child and his kinematics in injury events based on the real world results explored in field investigation and the Injury Biomechanics laboratory.

 The Center's biomedical engineering researchers provide valuable insights about ways to improve product designs to better protect children to vehicle and restraint manufacturers, as well as federal regulating agencies.